liatrio/devops-bootcamp/docs/2-virtual-machines-containers/containers.md

     FROM ubuntu as runner
     COPY --from=builder /app/dist/web-app-1.0.1.BUILD.war app/webapps/web-app.war

-# Base Images
-A base image is the image that is used to create all of your container images.
-A proper implementation of base images improve maintainability of your images.
-Your base image can be an [official Docker image](https://docs.docker.com/docker-hub/official_images/), such as Centos, or you can modify an official Docker image to suit your needs, or you can create your own base image from [scratch](https://hub.docker.com/_/scratch).
-When building images, there are a few things to consider in regards to the base image from which to build from.

-## Use official images
-Where possible, use [official images](https://hub.docker.com/search?q=&type=image&image_filter=official) from [Docker Hub](https://hub.docker.com/) rather than installing tools manually.
-For example, the following Dockerfile is installing Java.

-    ## Don't do this
-    FROM centos:centos6
-    RUN yum install java-1.7.0-openjdk-devel -y

-    ## Better
-    FROM openjdk

-### Dockerhub

-[Dockerhub](https://hub.docker.com/) is an online docker image registry where users can upload their ready-built images, or pull down images uploaded by the docker community.
-Similarly to atlas for Vagrant boxes, dockerhub is driven by its users.
-If there isn't an image available with the features you want, you can make one and upload it yourself.

-## Use specific tags
-If you omit the tag on the `FROM` line, you will end up with the latest tag.
-This can result in inconsistencies in the image that is built as the latest tag can change between times when the image is built.
-Therefore, be sure to always include a tag to pin to a specific upstream image.

-    FROM openjdk:7

 ## Processes
-The final step in the `Dockerfile` is the run the application using a process command.
-The recommendation is to separate areas of concern by using one process per container.
+The final step in the `Dockerfile` is to run the application using a process command.
+The recommendation is to separate areas of concern by using **one process per container**.

-?>Limit the amount of processes running within the container.

 - **Simplicity** - Running multiple process within a container requires additional scripting within the container to coordinate the startup of each process.
 - **Reliability** - When all process for a container exit, the container orchestrator can automatically restart the container.
 If there is more than one process, and it exits, it is up to you to manage the restart of the process within the container rather than allowing the orchestrator to restart it.
 - **Scalability** - If one process requires additional capacity and triggers an auto scaling event, then all process within the container are also scaled.

 The recommendation is the exec form of the `ENTRYPOINT` instruction to run the one process:

     ENTRYPOINT ["java", "-jar", "/app.jar"]

-# Images and Containers
->&ldquo;An image is an executable package that includes everything needed to run an application--the code, a runtime, libraries, environment variables, and configuration files.&rdquo; - [Docker Concepts](https://docs.docker.com/get-started/#docker-concepts)

->&ldquo;A container is a runtime instance of an image--what the image becomes in memory when executed (that is, an image with state, or a user process).&rdquo; - [Docker Concepts](https://docs.docker.com/get-started/#docker-concepts)

-Images are the base building blocks in Docker.
-They define what is in a containers.
-They can be used by other images to extended extend their functionality.
-Images can also be shared across hosts.

-### Running Containers

-Run the hello world container `docker run hello-world`

-This deceptively simple command actually does a lot which is explained by the output of the container.

-If the Docker image hello-world does not exist in the local image repository it downloads it from Docker Hub and adds it to the local repository.
-You can use `docker images` to list the locally installed images.
-You will see the hello-world image in this list.
-You can download or update an image without running a container with `docker pull <IMAGE NAME>`.

-Once the hello-world image is available it creates and runs a container based on the image.
-Images define the default command that is run when the container is started.
-When the command exists the container stops.
-You can list running and stopped containers with `docker ps -a`.

-Note that it has automatically generated a name for the container since we did not specify one.
-What happens to the images and containers if you run `docker run hello-world` again?

-### Building Custom Images

-A Dockerfile is a simple text file which defines how the image is built.
-The Dockerfile specifies a base image that is the starting point for the resulting image and a series of commands which create layers that are applied to the base image.
-After all of the layers are applied, the image is saved to your machine's local image registry.

-See [Docker: Define a container with Dockerfile](https://docs.docker.com/get-started/part2/#define-a-container-with-dockerfile) for an example Dockerfile.

-To build an image run `docker build -t IMAGE_NAME .` in the same directory as the Dockerfile.
+## Dockerhub

+[Dockerhub](https://hub.docker.com/) is an online docker image registry where users can upload their ready-built images, or pull down images uploaded by the docker community.
+Similarly to atlas for Vagrant boxes, dockerhub is driven by its users.
+If there isn't an image available with the features you want, you can make one and upload it yourself.

-### Best Practices
+# Best Practices

 The following best practices are part of a philosophy for containers which make them scale horizontally easier, be more reusable and deploy quicker.